 Steps for Making a Farmhouse Wreath

-Now lay out the stems to your desired look .
-You want it to fill up at least half of the ring size and the stems don’t have to be symmetrical.
+Now lay out the stems doe your desired look .
+You want it to fill up at least half of the ring size.
+And the stems don’t have to be symmetrical.
+Secure all the stems together with a green pipe cleaner.

 Next I cut a 6 inch piece of ribbon and stapled it together on the ends.
 Your ribbon needs to be wide enough to cover the pipe cleaner.